 Of course, this is classic passive-aggressive behavior, as is most of the PC nonsense.
 My late Mother used to play this game.
 She was "sensitive" of course, and if you said certain things or words, she would "go off" on a drunken tirade and it was your fault for not walking on eggs around her.
 One of her trigger words was "Canada" because my Father's mistress was from Canada, and if you even implied that the US did not have a Northern Coastline, she would "go off" on Canada, Canadians, and particularly their women, who are just sluts waiting to entrap unwary Americans (It's true, Mother never lied about anything!).

-I finally realized that it was a stupid passive-aggressive game she was playing - trying to control people by making them walk on eggs around her, being scared and paranoid that anything they might do wrong might "set her off" like a roadside IED.
+I finally realized that it was a stupid passive-aggressive game she was playing - trying to control people by making them walk on eggs around her, being scared and paranoid that anything they might say wrong might "set her off" like a roadside IED.
 I went right in her face and said, "Canada, Canada, Canada, Nyah!
 Nyah!" and left.
 To hell with her and that passive-aggressive shit.

 And the same should be true of the PC Police and their trigger words.
-But sadly, at many colleges today, such as Columbia, NYU, Cornell, UC Santa Barbara, etc., the PC Police run the campus, or so it seems - and we are treated to stories in the press about how some students want "trigger warnings" placed on classic literature, because it discusses icky things like murder, rape, and war.
+But sadly, at many colleges today, such as Columbia, NYU, Cornell, Smith, Oberlin, UC Santa Barbara, etc., the PC Police run the campus, or so it seems - and we are treated to stories in the press about how some students want "trigger warnings" placed on classic literature, because it discusses icky things like murder, rape, and war.
 In some schools, such as UC Santa Barbara, professors have to screen all of their material and then warn students of icky stuff coming up and allow them to skip class so they don't have to learn icky things.
 So, for example, if you are studying the Peloponnesian Wars, or the Holocaust, you can basically skip the entire semester.

 But of course, this is a lot of silly nonsense.
 As one psychologist noted, if you allow people to avoid unpleasantries in life, they will eventually isolate themselves and become depressed.